hanswibisono/portfolio/README.md

 # Hi there!
 ## Thank you for visiting :smile:

-My name is Hans Wibisono, a fresh graduate with bachelor degree in business from Prasetiya Mulya University This page is intended to display my portfolio to let you know me better!
+My name is Hans Wibisono, a fresh graduate with bachelor degree in business from Prasetiya Mulya University.

+This page is intended to display my portfolio to let you know me better!

 ### The Impact of SEA GROUP’S IPO Towards Shopee Indonesia
 #### Key Takeaways :
-*The IPO filing from SEA Group open opportunities for Shopee Indonesia to enhance their product, business, and employee performances
+* The IPO filing from SEA Group open opportunities for Shopee Indonesia to enhance their product, business, and employee performances

-*Shopee Men is the actualization of Market Penetration by Shopee Indonesia *Shopee, Tokopedia, and Bukalapak are 3 biggest e-commerce players in Indonesia *Shopee's performance excel Tokopedia dan Bukalapak
+* Shopee Men is the actualization of Market Penetration by Shopee Indonesia

+* Shopee, Tokopedia, and Bukalapak are 3 biggest e-commerce players in Indonesia

+* Shopee's performance excel Tokopedia dan Bukalapak

 ![Strategic Management - Shopee](https://user-images.githubusercontent.com/74061521/98436664-c055b300-210f-11eb-80a1-c3cea7879e3b.jpg)